How to Cite Books in CSE

 In all the categories, authors’ last names are followed by first and middle initials.

-In our citation examples we use the following color coding:
+In our citation examples, we use the following color coding:

 • Red – Author